College of Education > Student Resources > Student Employment, Licensure, & Careers > Student Employment

 Responsibilities

-Departmental supervisors distribute work assignments, which may include the following: conducting literature reviews; collecting and analyzing data; copy editing or updating content of faculty papers for the purpose of research; carrying out initial journal searches; and providing assistance in writing grants and preparing articles.
-Graduate assistants may also be asked to perform limited copying and/or filing duties related to ongoing research activities.
-Responsibilities may vary between Departments, Programs and Centers.
+Supervisors distribute work assignments, which can include the following: conducting literature reviews; collecting and analyzing data; copy editing or updating content of faculty papers for the purpose of research; carrying out initial journal searches; providing assistance in writing grants and preparing articles; digital content management; classroom and technology assistance; and assist with other projects as assigned in support of the CoE activities and research needs.
+Graduate assistants will also be asked to assist with clerical duties related to ongoing activities of their position and the CoE.
+Responsibilities may vary between departments, programs, centers and administrative units.
 Please communicate with the contact listed below for more information about individual opportunities.

 Thank you for your interest in Graduate Assistant positions within the College of Education.

-Position Requirements: College of Education Graduate Assistant opportunities are one-year appointments for the Fall, Winter and Spring quarters of the Academic Year listed for the posting.
-Positions can be offered as Full-time (200 hours/quarter) or Part-time (100 hours/quarter), but are one-year appointments.
-Applicants who cannot work the full three quarters of the Academic Year are not eligible for these positions and are ancouraged to seek other college and university job opportunities.
+Position Requirements: College of Education Graduate Assistant opportunities are one-year appointments for the entire Academic Year listed for the posting.
+This includes hours requirements during University student break periods (winter and Spring) when the College is still open.
+Positions canbe offered as Full-time (600 hours/year) or Part-time (300 hours/year), but are one-year appointments ONLY with NO EXCEPTIONS.
+Applicants who cannot work the entire Academic Year are not eligible for these College of Education positions and are encouraged to seek other college and university job opportunities.

 Applicants are typically contacted for follow up mid May-mid June.
 Official offers extended in August.
 If you have general inquiries, not department or program specific, please contact: Nicole Nudo at nnudo@depaul.edu.